core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

    Res: 2.05 Content
    Content-Format: 40
    Payload:
-   <coap://[2001:ac7::cd]/gp/gp1/lights>;rt="light",
-   <coap://[2001:ac7::cd]/gp/gp2/lights>;rt="light",
-   <coap://[2001:ac7::cd]/gp/gp2/temp>;rt="temperature"
+   </gp/gp1>;rt=g.light,
+   </gp/gp2>;rt=g.temp
 ~~~~~~~~~~~
-{: #fig-app-gp-discovery-example1 title="Discovery of the resources and members of all application groups associated to a CoAP group"}
+{: #fig-app-gp-discovery-example1 title="Discovery of application groups associated to a CoAP group"}

-* A CoAP client can discover the CoAP servers that are members of a specific application group, the resources that those servers host as members of the application group, and the CoAP group associated to the application group.
+* A CoAP client can discover the CoAP servers that are members of a specific application group, the CoAP group associated to the application group, and optionally the resources that those servers host for each application group.

    This is achieved by sending the GET request above to the "All CoAP Nodes" IP multicast address (see {{Section 12.8 of RFC7252}}), with a particular chosen scope (e.g., site-local or realm-local) if IPv6 is used.
 Also, the request specifies the application group name of interest in the URI query component, as defined in {{sec-groupnaming-app}}.
 For example, the request can use a Group URI with path and query components "/.well-known/core?href=/gp/gp1" to specify the application group with name "gp1".

-   Through the corresponding responses, the query result is a list of resources at CoAP servers that are members of the specified application group and of the CoAP group associated to the application group.
-That is, the client gains knowledge of: i) the set of servers that are members of the specified application group and of the associated CoAP group; ii) for each of those servers, the resources it hosts within the application group.
+   Through the corresponding responses, the query result is a list of resources at CoAP servers that are members of the specified application group and for each application group the associated CoAP group.
+That is, the client gains knowledge of: i) the set of servers that are members of the specified application group and of the associated CoAP group; ii) for each of those servers, optionally the resources it hosts within the application group.

    A full-fledged example is provided in {{fig-app-gp-discovery-example2}}.
+Note that the servers need to respond now with an absolute URI and not a relative URI like in the previous example, because the group resource "gp1" is hosted at the authority indicated by the CoAP group (grp.example.org:5685) and not by the authority that is serving the Link Format document (which is [ff03::fd]:5683).

+   If the client wishes to discover resources that a particular server hosts within a particular application group, it may use unicast discovery request(s) to this server.

 ~~~~~~~~~~~